Impact on Other Parts of the Body

 Impact on the Bones

 For people with CF, different factors contribute to low bone density, a condition where bones become less dense and are not as strong as they should be.
 Some people with CF may lose bone density more easily.
-Low bone density is sometime referred to as osteopenia, and when severe, osteoporosis.
+Low bone density is sometimes referred to as osteopenia, and when severe, osteoporosis.

 For people with CF, bone health may be affected because they often have trouble absorbing enough vitamin D. Another factor contributing to low bone density is the increased inflammation throughout the body that is made worse by frequent lung infections.This may cause bones to be weak and less dense.
 Therefore, they can fracture more easily.
 These factors can contribute to both osteopenia and osteoporosis.

 Many effects of CF are silent at first.
 For example, lung damage may be occurring before it can be detected by some tests.

 Impact on the Kidneys

 CF does not directly affect the kidneys, however, about 2% of people with CF between the ages of 25 and 35 have Chronic Kidney Disease (CKD).
 There are 3 risk factors that make adults with CF at risk for CKD:

 - Treating other CF-related conditions with medicines such as antibiotics for an extended period of time can affect the kidneys

 - High blood sugar in people with CFRD can over time lead to CKD

 - Kidney stones